ryanbae89/mklearn/README.md

 My implementation of scikit-learn, mykit-learn.
 Mklearn is my implementation of Linear Support Vector Machine model.
 It is implemented similarly to scikit-learn using classes and fit functions, etc.

+## Usage

+Make sure Python has the correct path to the modules, and simply import as follows:

+`
+import mklearn
+import multiclass
+`
 ## Implementation

 ### Linear Support Vector Classifier